fadi-quader-mox/pr-version-bump/README.md

 ## PR Auto Version Bump
-GitHub action that automatically bumps the version in `package.json` of your pull request based on PR labels by comparing the versinon of your PR to the version of the main branch.
-Currently.
-The next version will be automatically committed and pushed to your Pull Request.
+GitHub action that automatically bumps the version in `package.json` of your pull request based on PR labels.
+The action checks the version on main / master branch and bumps the version accordingly.
+So the next version will be automatically committed and pushed to your Pull Request.
 This action is useful when the version **can not** be automatically bumped after a merge because the main branch is protected.

 ## Workflow